enricostara/kotlin-cli-chat/README.md

 As a Java developer, I wanted to take a picture of my first impressions of using Kotlin and write this project as a guide/reference for myself and other developers who might find it useful.

-Probably the Kotlin I wrote will look still boring to the seasoned Kotlin developer.
+Probably the Kotlin I wrote will look still boring to a seasoned Kotlin developer.
 However, it could represent what a Java programmer might find interesting to use Kotlin without sacrificing code readability when used in a small or medium-sized team.